Make your club a HEMAA affiliate today.

 Tax Season for an Affiliate

-All money raised by an affiliate must be recorded and reported when the HEMA Alliance asks for it during tax season.
+All money raised by an affiliate must be recorded and reported to the HEMA Alliance, specifically, during tax season.

 The following must be tracked: